-Proxies Vs. VPNs for Turkey
+Proxies Vs. VPNs

 You can use a proxy website or a browser extension proxy to overcome censorship in Turkey.
-However, while a proxy will unblock websites, it won’t give you the high levels of privacy that a VPN service will.
+However, while a proxy will unblock websites, it won't give you the high levels of privacy that a VPN service will.
 If unblocking content with a browser extension is what you want, then a number of VPNs do provide browser proxies as part of their service.
-However, we strongly recommend sticking to VPN software that uses OpenVPN to encrypt your traffic – that’s the only way to get the highest levels of digital privacy.
-More details on proxies can be found here.
+However, we strongly recommend sticking to VPN software that uses OpenVPN to encrypt your traffic - that's the only way to get the highest levels of digital privacy.

-Using a VPN for Turkey on Your Mobile
+VPN for Mobile

 Remember to use your VPN whenever you use a public WiFi hotspot.
 The VPN will protect your data from cybercriminals and hackers using the same WiFi.
 The VPN's encryption will stop hackers from being able to steal your logins, passwords, and credit card details.